 8Students who entered the College of Law as first-year students prior to the fall of 2020 and students entering the College of Law as transfer students or two-year J.D. students prior to the Fall of 2021 are limited to 16 credit hours from courses taken during any one semester.
+9Students who entered the College of Law as first-year students in the Fall of 2023 were required to take and complete Introduction to Legal Theory and Perpsectives on the Law.

-Legal Theory and Perspectives on the Law9; Legal Analysis, Writing, and Research I and II; Property; and Torts;
+Research I and II; Property; and Torts;